Platane/salesbuddy/README.md

 It can understand client insights as well as emotions using luis.ai.

+This repository is the backoffice dashboard, [a demo is available](https://platane.github.io/salesbuddy/)

 # About

 This is a ten members team project made in 23 hours for the vivatech hackathon 2017.